 MASTG-TECH-0077: Reviewing Disassembled Native Code

 Analyzing disassembled native code requires a good understanding of the calling conventions and instructions used by the underlying platform.
-In this section we are looking in ARM64 disassembly of the native code.
+In this section, we examine ARM64 disassembly of the native code.
 A good starting point to learn about ARM architecture is available at Introduction to ARM Assembly Basics by Azeria Labs Tutorials.
 This is a quick summary of the things that we will be using in this section:

-• In ARM64, a register is of 64 bit in size and referred to as Xn, where n is a number from 0 to 31.
-If the lower (LSB) 32 bits of the register are used then it's referred to as Wn.
+• In ARM64, a register is 64 bits in size and referred to as Xn, where n is a number from 0 to 31.
+If the lower (LSB) 32 bits of the register are used, then it's referred to as Wn.

 • The input parameters to a function are passed in the X0-X7 registers.